KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 - last 2 digits
  - ``int lastDigit = n % 100``
  - > 92
-- This add one more 0 will keep repeting
+- This add one more 0 will keep repeating

 #### Even/Odd